Taha-Sanawad-wala/CPI_TUTORIAL/SEND DATA TO SNOWFLAKE VIA SNOWFLAKE ADAPTOR/README.md

 ---

 ## 🚀 Step 8: Deploy I-Flow
--->Deploy the I-Flow.
+a.
+Deploy the I-Flow.
--->Since we are using a timer, it will start immediately after deployment.
+b.
+Since we are using a timer, it will start immediately after deployment.
 Steps performed:
 1. Fetch customer data from Northwind OData API.
 2. Use a Groovy script to transform data into Snowflake-compatible format.